|

 Some modern scholars and contemporaries of hers postulated that she may have been insane, thus accounting for her seemingly

 inconceivable atrocities, but even a brief glance into her past reveals a person fully in control of her faculties.
-Dracula,

 created by the Irish author Bram Stoker, was based, albeit loosely, on the Romanian Prince, Vlad Dracula, the Impaler.
 Raymond